Stochastic Inflation in Numerical Relativity: Stochastic General Relativity

 where the spectral source term appearing on the r.h.s. is

 Note that ${\cal S}_{{\cal R}}$ vanishes when the window is constant and therefore its existence is solely attributed to the time-dependent UV-IR split or to initial conditions.

 The second step is to replace ${\cal R} \rightarrow {\cal R}^>$ on the r.h.s. of \eqref{eq:GaugeInvExplicit} and use \eqref{eq:coarseGrainedReq} to replace the second time derivative term.
-This \emph{defines} our coarse grained linear gauge invariant variables as
+This \emph{defines} our coarse-grained linear gauge invariant variables as

 These relations are then inserted into the r.h.s. of \eqref{eq:GIquantities} to define the coarse grained scalar perturbation variables $\Phi^>$, $\Psi^>$, $\chi^>$ and $\delta\phi^>$ in terms of ${\cal R}^>$ and $\dot{{\cal R}}^>$, also explicitly containing ${\cal S}_{\cal R}$